 We are grateful to Glenna for her passion and guidance during the past 17 months.
 She’s right — Glenna is one of CEI’s greatest champions.
 Under her leadership, CEI has streamlined its vision and mission and identified a robust strategy to invest in schools and districts, launch innovations, and build strategic partnerships to create broader impact in Colorado public education.

 All of us are focused on CEI’s mission of accelerating educational improvement and innovation across Colorado.
 It is the board’s priority to identify the next president and CEO with the distinct skill set who can build on that mission and successfully navigate the changing and complex public education landscape.
 We will be beginning a search and look forward to posting the position very soon.

 During this transition, Chief Financial Officer Sandy Sales will assume responsibility for CEI’s day-to-day operations and will work closely with Glenna, the board, and CEI’s staff leadership team to ensure a seamless transition.
 Sandy is a strong and trusted leader.
 With more than 20 years of finance and management experience, she is uniquely well-position to lead CEI during this transition.

-CEI also has an exceptionally strong staff leadership team and cadre of education experts — led by Yee-Ann Cho, Samantha Olson, and Alex Carter — who will continue to advance the important work of CEI’s initiatives across Colorado.
+CEI also has an exceptionally strong staff leadership team and a cadre of education experts — led by Yee-Ann Cho, Samantha Olson, and Alex Carter — who will continue to advance the important work of CEI’s initiatives across Colorado.

-We appreciate our funders and others partners who invest in CEI and who continue to support the important role we play in students’ and educators’ lives.
+We appreciate our funders and other partners who invest in CEI and who continue to support the important role we play in students’ and educators’ lives.
 We are looking forward to connecting with many of you at next week’s 2016 CEI Showcase and being there to support Glenna and the CEI team.